sink007/Weather-Station/README.md

 # Backend Setup
 Always ensure to establish a virtual environment and install the necessary packages from your requirements file if you haven't already done so.
 Following that, activate your virtual environment and proceed to run your Flask API.

+**The commands below must executed from a command line terminal in the hydromonitor/backend/ folder**
 ### Create a virtual environment

 Windows